-Keys to the Community (Grades 2 & 3: Social Studies)
+Keys to the Community (Grade 2 and 3: Social Studies)

 What creates a community?
 This program will engage your students with stories of remarkable individuals who laid the cornerstones of justice and compassion in early Calgary.
 See the growth of Calgary through historic maps and photographs, from isolated ‘Mountie’ outpost, to a bustling prairie city.
 Meet Colonel James Macleod and his courageous wife Mary at the Sandstone House.
 A visit to the Cottage Hospital reveals the story of Jimmie Smith, a humble Chinese immigrant who helped fund Calgary’s first hospital.
 Your class will learn that no matter who you are, everyone can make their community and the world a better place.

-One Room School House (Kindergarten to Grade 6)
+One Room School House (Kindergarten to Grade 6: All Subjects)

 If you’ve ever wondered what it would be like to go to school in the olden days, here’s your chance.
 The “One Room School House” program allows students to soak up the atmosphere of a century-old school while our staff delivers an historic lesson with chalk and slate.
 (Bring a stick pony and ride to the pony barn, just like the farm kids did 100 years ago!)

-People in The Neighbourhood (Grade 1 & 2: Social Studies)
+People in The Neighbourhood (Grade 1 and 2: Social Studies)

 Who are the people in your neighbourhood?
 What jobs do they do?
 What sorts of tools and vehicles do they need to do their jobs well?
 Are the jobs of the 21st century the same as those 75 or even 100 years ago?